 Have you lost a tooth and looking to bridge the gap?
 In today’s article, we plan to shed some light on the dental bridge, explain the different types of bridges available and reveal 3 of the fantastic benefits bridges can have for your smile.

 What Are Dental Bridges?

 As the name implies, dental bridges fill the gap between two healthy teeth after one has been lost or removed.

-For some people, dental bridges can be a more convenient alternative to dentures and, depending on the type of bridge needed, a less invasive option compared to dental implants.
+For some people, teeth bridges can be a more convenient alternative to dentures and, depending on the type of bridge needed, a less invasive option than dental implants.

-Let’s take a look now at 4 of the different types of bridges your dentist may prescribe…
+Let’s look now at 4 of the different types of bridges your dentist may prescribe.

 4 Different Types of Dental Bridges